 Recently, cow milk has gotten a bad rap.
-From doctors to health exponents, everyone is asking us to make that big shift from cow milk to almond milk.
-Now, why is it that almond milk is creating a buzz in the world of health and fitness?
+From doctors to health exponents, everyone is asking us to make that significant shift from cow milk to almond milk.
+So now, why is almond milk creating a buzz in the health and fitness world?

 Low on sugar and high on taste, it is the healthier version of your ubiquitous cow’s milk.
-But with grocery stores bursting with options, it is difficult to zero in on one kind of milk.
+But with grocery stores bursting with options, it isn’t to zero in on one kind of milk.
 Every cow milk substitute has its perks and pitfalls.

-So is almond milk really good for you?
+So is almond milk really perfect for you?
 To cut through the confusion, we took a close look at the benefits of almond milk.
 Here’s what you need to know.

-If you have just started looking for non-dairy milk as you are watching your waistline, almond milk is just the right choice for you.
-What hooks you is the appealing mild and nutty taste, as well as its creamy consistency.
+If you have just started looking for non-dairy milk as you watch your waistline, almond milk is the right choice.
+What hooks you is the appealing mild and nutty taste, and its creamy consistency.
 The transition from dairy milk to almond milk is quite easy, as it is low in calories, with some brands having as few as 30 calories per cup and it’s very low in fat as well, packing just about 2.5 grams per cup.
 Let’s check out the other benefits of almond milk.